jbakse/site_builder/docs/experimental_shaders/lesson_plans.md

 Students will be able to:
 - Set up a local workspace for shader programming using a provided project template based on Patricio Gonzalez Vivo's `glslCanvas`
 - Explore the basics of fragment shader programming
+- Learn to use important glsl built-in functions
 - Combine periodic and shaping functions to create a variety of effects.
 - Work with `u_resolution`
 - Create shaders that draw basic shapes.